shanithkk/shanithkk/README.md

 System Developer
 ----------------

-I'm starting my career as system developer in HugoByte AI Labs
+Working as Senior Rust Developer in Futerense tech, I'm started my career as system developer in HugoByte AI Labs.

 * 🌱 I’m currently diving deep into advanced blockchain development and distributed systems.
 * 👯 I’m looking to collaborate on Rust backend, Blockchain.